themarcolab/Stardrive-Shield/README.md

 # STARDRIVE SHIELD

 ## Introduction
-This project has born because I have been trying to develop an ESC (hardware and firmware) on my own.
+This project has been born because I have been trying to develop an ESC (hardware and firmware) on my own.
 While the most challenging part has been the firmware (being myself a hardware guy), the most frustrating part has been not finding a flexible hardware platform to develop upon.

 So I designed one: **STARDRIVE SHIELD**